-Volterra is a commune and town located in the province of Pisa in Tuscany, Italy.
-The town has been inhabited since Neolithic times and was known to be an important Etruscan settlement.
+Volterra is a commune and town located in the province of Pisa in Tuscany.
+The town has been inhabited since Neolithic times and was an important Etruscan settlement.
 During the rule of the Romans, the town became a municipium and gained much importance.
-During the 5th century, Volterra became the Bishop's residence and its fame rose in the region.
+During the 5th century, Volterra became the Bishop’s residence and its fame rose in the region.

 Volterra is quite a large town, spread over an area of 252 sq km and has a population of close to 12000 residents.
 The economy in Volterra is mainly based on industrial activities rather than agriculture or wine as is the case with most towns in Tuscany.

 Attractions in Volterra